Tenali Rama (TV series): Plot

+Season 1

-Rama Krishna is a poor Brahmin who lived in a village called Tenali.
-The scene begins with the preparations of Rama's marriage with Sharada.
+The series begins with the preparations of Rama's marriage with Sharada.
+Ramakrishna is a poor Brahmin who lives in a village called Tenali.
 Rama is found to be absconding from his own marriage and is later found to be dozing under a tree.
 Gundappa, his closest friend comes to wake him up and take him to his marriage.
-Rama, though he loves Sharada, is not of the opinion to get married immediately to her.
+Rama, though loves Sharada, is not of the opinion to get married immediately to her.
 One day, he comes across Tathacharya, the royal priest of Vijayanagar.
 After a series of events, Tathacharya believes that Rama has insulted him.
 He challenges Rama to enter the city of Vijayanagar.
 Soon, Gundappa's father faces crisis due to his land not being ploughed, Rama tricked the villagers into believing that the field contains a treasure full of gold coins within it.
 And overnight, the entire population of Tenali dig up Gundappa's father's field.
 Hence, Rama is successful in getting the field dug up and ready for seed planting.
 By seeing his wit, wisdom, humor, intelligence and cleverness, a Sadhu tells him to go to the nearby temple of Kaali Mata and chant her name a thousand times so that he can be successful in life.
 As soon as Rama gets Kaali Mata's blessings, he marries Sharada and leaves for Vijayanagar.